jerryhgladinet/docs/install/source/chapter03.rst

 .. image:: _static/image_s3_1_2.png

-Once you see the dashboard, the CentreStack side of the setup is finished successfully.
+Once you see the dashboard, the |prodname| side of the setup is finished successfully.
 We will continue to check the storage configuration and make sure all components are fully functional.